 Questions regarding word order will often be solved by referring to ordinary, prevalent orthographic rules in the target language.
 It should be noted, though, that contrary to the general rule that English adjectives should be prefixed, SNOMED CT® presents a number of cases where the adjective is suffixed.
 This is the case with quite a lot of the concepts representing results of some tests or examinations: pulse regular instead of regular pulse.
 If the various results/findings are to be listed in a “drop down box” within a software application, it will be easier to overview the possibilities if all terms start with the same word (in this case the Observable entity + the value, a combination that converts the concept into a Finding).

-Question to be considered: Is it possible to establish a set of rules regarding the morpho-syntactical construction of expressions in the target language in general, or in certain (sub-) hierarchies?
+Question to be considered: Is it possible to establish a set of rules regarding the morpho-syntactical construction of expressions in the target language in general, or in certain (sub-) hierarchies?-->yes

-Choice of lexical variants
+4.2.5 Choice of lexical variants